 Scot McKnight is a recognized authority on the New Testament, early Christianity, and the historical Jesus.
-McKnight, author of more than thirty books, is the Professor of New Testament at Northern Seminary in Lombard, IL.
+McKnight, author or editor of forty books, is the Professor of New Testament at Northern Seminary in Lombard, IL.
 Dr. McKnight has given interviews on radios across the nation, has appeared on television, and is regularly speaks at local churches, conferences, colleges, and seminaries in the USA and abroad.
 Dr. McKnight obtained his Ph.D. at the University of Nottingham (1986).

 Scot McKnight is a member of the Society of Biblical Literature and the Society for New Testament Studies.
 He is the author of the award-winning The Jesus Creed: Loving God, Loving Others (Paraclete, 2004), which won the Christianity Today book of the year for Christian Living.
 His books include Embracing Grace: A Gospel for All of Us (Paraclete, 2005), The Story of the Christ (Baker, 2006), Praying with the Church (Paraclete, 2006), The Real Mary: Why Evangelical Christians Can Embrace the Mother of Jesus (Paraclete, 2007), A Community called Atonement (Abingdon, 2007).
 He broadened his Jesus Creed project in writing a daily devotional: 40 Days Living the Jesus Creed (Paraclete, 2008).
 His studies in conversion were expanded with his newest book, Finding Faith, Losing Faith (Baylor, 2008), a book he co-authored with his former student Hauna Ondrey.
 Other books are The Blue Parakeet: Rethinking How You Read the Bible (Zondervan, 2008) and Fasting (Thomas Nelson, 2009).

-Most recently, McKnight wrote a commentary on James (Eerdmans, 2010), a book on discipleship (One.Life: Jesus Calls, We Follow, 2010), and a Jesus Creed book for high school students (with Syler Thomas and Chris Folmsbee) called The Jesus Creed for Students (Paraclete, 2011).
+McKnight wrote a commentary on James (The Epistle of James, NICNT, Eerdmans, 2010), a book on discipleship (One.Life: Jesus Calls, We Follow, 2010), and a Jesus Creed book for high school students (with Syler Thomas and Chris Folmsbee) called The Jesus Creed for Students (Paraclete, 2011).
 His research on gospel was published in the Fall of 2011 in a book called The King Jesus Gospel (Zondervan, 2011).
 Along with Joe Modica, McKnight co-edited Jesus is Lord, Caesar is Not (with Joe Modica; IVP, 2013).
-Most recently he published an e-book affirming the importance of the doctrine of perseverance in a book called A Long Faithfulness: The Case for Christian Perseverance (Bondfire/Patheos Books, 2013).
+Also he published an e-book affirming the importance of the doctrine of perseverance in a book called A Long Faithfulness: The Case for Christian Perseverance (Bondfire/Patheos Books, 2013).
+His most recent book is The Sermon on the Mount (Story of God Bible Commentary; Grand Rapids: Zondervan, 2013).

-McKnight’s current projects are commentaries on the Sermon on the Mount (Zondervan) and Colossians (Eerdmans) as well as a book on Paul’s spirituality.
+McKnight’s current projects is a commentary on Colossians (Eerdmans) as well as a book on Paul’s spirituality.

 Other books include Who Do My Opponents Say I am? (co-edited with Joseph Modica), Jesus and His Death (Baylor, 2005), A Light among the Gentiles (Fortress, 1992), A New Vision for Israel (Eerdmans, 1999), Turning to Jesus (Westminster John Knox, 2002), Galatians (Zondervan, 1993) and 1 Peter (Zondervan, 1996), Interpreting the Synoptic Gospels (Baker, 1988), and he is a co-editor with J.B.
 Green and I.H.
 Marshall of the award-winning The Dictionary of Jesus and the Gospels (IVP, 1992) as well as the co-editor, with J.D.G.
 Dunn, of The Historical Jesus in Current Study (Eisenbraun’s, 2005).
 He regularly contributes chapter length studies to dictionaries, encyclopedias, books and articles for magazines and online webzines.
 McKnight’s books have been translated into Chinese, Korean, Russian, and Portuguese.